The Mama Who Came to Dinner: Synopsis

 Police officer Carl Winslow (Reginald VelJohnson), his wife Harriette (Jo Marie Payton), and their three children prepare for the arrival of his mother Estelle (Rosetta LeNoire), who is moving in to live with them in their Chicago home.
 While Carl confronts his mother's want to usurp his authority over his entire family, his son Eddie (Darius McCrary) tries to convince him to let him go to a party that would result in him violating his curfew.
 After various discussions, Carl lets Eddie go to the party.
 The episode ends with the Winslow family singing "He's Got the Whole World in His Hands" around the family piano, with a camera pan fading over the Chicago skyline.

 Production

-"The Mama Who Came to Dinner" serves as the television pilot of the American sitcom Family Matters.
+"The Mama Who Came to Dinner" serves as the pilot episode of the American sitcom Family Matters.
 Directed by Joel Zwick, the episode was filmed in front of a studio audience at Lorimar Studios in Culver City, California; the closing shot of the episode was taken from a helicopter in Chicago, where the series is set.
 The pilot also marks the only appearance of Valerie Jones as Judy Winslow, Carl's younger daughter, as she was replaced with Jaimee Foxworth in the following episode.
 Furthermore, the episode is one of five to include "What a Wonderful World" by Louis Armstrong as its theme song; this was later removed entirely from the episode during reruns and from the rest of the series with "As Days Go By" by Jesse Frederick, Bennett Salvay, and Scott Roeme.